How to Become a Locksmith in Delaware in 2026 (No License Required)

 Business Structure

-You need to decide how you’ll operate:
+You need to decide how you will operate:

 Sole Proprietorship: Simplest option.
 You and your business are legally the same.
 Easiest to set up but offers no liability protection.